-7T MRSI allows in vivo characterization of different iron accumulation types showing metabolic differences.
-Furthermore, the larger extent of neuronal damage in lesions with a distinct iron rim was reconfirmed, but with metabolic differences in lesion development between (non)-iron-containing lesions.
+7T MRSI allows in vivo characterization of different iron accumulation types each presenting with a distinct metabolic profile.
+Furthermore, the larger extent of neuronal damage in lesions with a distinct iron rim was reconfirmed via reduced tNAA/tCr concentrations, but with metabolic differences in lesion development between (non)-iron-containing lesions.
 This highlights the ability of MRSI to further investigate different types of iron accumulation and suggests possible implications for disease monitoring.